mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

 $ git merge main --ff

 ```
-- Continue your work in Visual Studio or ather IDE.
+- Continue your work in Visual Studio or other IDE.

 - Builed project, run application and request http://localhost:5000/.
 Your app should be work.

-- Adding a `Shipped` property in the Order.cs file (the `Models` Folder)
+- To create a simple administration tool that will let to view the orders that have been received and mark them as shipped, at first change the data model so that adminstator can record which orders have been shipped.
+Add a `Shipped` property in the Order.cs file (the `Models` Folder)

 ```
 using System.ComponentModel.DataAnnotations;